 Pop in and you can test a variety of slings and carriers.
 You can hire slings for a small charge and choose which one suits you best.

 Non-NCT sling libraries may also offer a sling consultation service where you can take your own sling and ask for advice on how to use it.
 Just be aware that sling libraries and consultants do not have standardised accreditation and that their training will vary.
-Visit the Sling Pages (the Yellow Pages of the sling world) to find a sling consultant or library near you.

 Baby sling safety